 We and our manufacturer Sanmina are required to comply with the FDA's QSR which covers the methods and documentation of the design, testing, production, control, quality assurance, labeling, packaging, sterilization, storage, and shipping of our products.
 We, Sanmina, and our suppliers are also subject to the regulations of foreign jurisdictions regarding the manufacturing process if we or our distributors market our products abroad.
-We continue to monitor our quality management in order to improve our overall level of compliance.
+We continue to monitor our quality management to improve our overall level of compliance.
 Our facilities are subject to periodic and unannounced inspection by U.S. and foreign regulatory agencies to audit compliance with the QSR and comparable foreign regulations.
 If our facilities or those of Sanmina or our suppliers are found to be in violation of applicable laws and regulations, or if we, Sanmina, or our suppliers fail to take satisfactory corrective action in response to an adverse inspection, the regulatory authority could take enforcement action, including any of the following sanctions:

-- untitled letters, warning letters, fines, injunctions, consent decrees and civil penalties; - customer notifications or repair, replacement, or refunds; - operating restrictions or partial suspension or total shutdown of production; - recalls, withdrawals, or administrative detention or seizure of our products; - refusing or delaying requests for approval of pre-market approval applications relating to new products or modified products; - withdrawing a PMA approval; - refusing to provide Certificates for Foreign Government; - refusing to grant export approval for our products; or - pursuing criminal prosecution.
+- untitled letters, warning letters, fines, injunctions, consent decrees and civil penalties; - customer notifications or repair, replacement, or refunds; - operating restrictions or partial suspension or total shutdown of production; - recalls, withdrawals, or administrative detention or seizure of our products; - denials or delays of approvals for pre-market approval applications relating to new products or modified products; - withdrawals of a PMA approvals; - refusal to provide Certificates for Foreign Government; - refusal to grant export approval for our products; or - pursuit of criminal prosecution.